cultureamp/ecr-scan-results-buildkite-plugin/README.md

 ### `image-label` (Optional, string)

-> ⚠️ Deprecated.
-This parameter is ignored.
->
-> This was used to differentiate different images in the same pipeline, but this
-> is no longer required.
-The plugin is smarter about how it creates annotations
-> and doesn't need this to disambiguate any more.
+When supplied, this is used to title the report annotation in place of the repository name and tag.
+Useful sometimes when the repo name and tag make the reports harder to scan visually.

 ## Requirements